-The Chevrolet Traverse is a full-size, eight-passenger crossover that lets buyers enjoy minivan-like interior space while avoiding the minivan stigma with SUV-themed styling.
-It received a midcycle overhaul for the latest model year that includes an upgraded interior (addressing one of the primary complaints concerning the outgoing model) along with a revised exterior.
+The Chevrolet Traverse is a full-size, eight-passenger crossover that lets buyers enjoy van-like interior space while avoiding the minivan stigma with SUV-themed styling.
+It stretches 203.7 inches long, 78.5 inches wide and 69.9 inches tall.

-The Traverse continues to ride on a car-like unibody platform that's shared with the GMC Acadia and Buick Enclave.
-These underpinnings help to give the Traverse more nimble handling dynamics than the automaker's old-school Tahoe SUV, although they also limit its off-road potential to traversing gravel roads.
+The Traverse rides on a car-like unibody platform that it shares with the GMC Acadia and the Buick Enclave.
+These underpinnings give the Traverse more nimble handling dynamics than the automaker's old-school Tahoe SUV, but they also limit its off-road potential to traversing gravel roads.
 The Traverse is capable of towing up to 5,200 pounds when properly equipped, however.

-The Traverse comes standard with a 3.6-liter V6 that produces 281 horsepower and 266 lb-ft of torque.
-An optional dual-exhaust ups those figures to 288 horsepower and 270 lb-ft of torque.
-A six-speed automatic transmission routes power to the front wheels.
-A traction-enhancing all-wheel-drive system is available as an option.
+The Traverse comes standard with a 3.6-liter V6 that produces 281 horsepower and 266 lb-ft of torque, though an optional dual-exhaust setup raises those figures to 288 horsepower and 270 lb-ft of torque.
+A six-speed automatic transmission routes power to the front wheels and a traction-enhancing all-wheel-drive system is available as an option.

-Fuel economy is rated at 17 mpg in the city and 24 mpg on the highway for the FWD model and 16/23 for the AWD variant.
+Fuel economy is rated at 17 mpg in the city and 24 mpg on the highway for the front-wheel drive model and 16/23 for the all-wheel drive variant.

 The Traverse is offered in LS, 1LT, 2LT and LTZ trim levels.